A friend pointed me to a story on Medium called

 If you want to be part of something open and democratic, use open-source software.
 If you want to have your writing look great, learn something about typography (or hire a designer).
 If you need a platform for writing, try Pollen (the system I made for this site), or WordPress, or a subscription service like Atavist.
 I prefer web publishing despite its shortcomings, but if you don’t, then make an e-book or PDF and distribute it yourself.

 But never mind that.
-Medium, he explains,
+Medium, he explains, is about serving

 Maybe it’s no surprise that Mr. Williams is reaching for the ethical high ground—Medium seems to be struggling.
 The past year has seen several reversals: